-H ICBS Settings Req uirements: VT Policy Assessment Policy Alignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) Sec 612-614, 703, 720, 722-724 TCR Licensing Regulations Sec 9.1 J, 8.
-Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors Behavioral Support Guidelines All Sections Residential Care Home Licensing Regulations Sec.
+Н HCBS Settings Requirements: VT Policy Assessment Policy Alignment 42 CFR HCBS Requirement HCBS Setting Requirements DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider controlled settings) Sec.
+X. 9.2(e-g) DAIL Policy on Education and Support of Sexuality DCF Residential Treatment Licensing Regulations Sec 612-614, 703, 720, 722-724 TCR Licensing Regulations Sec 9.1 must not be required to pass through other bedrooms to reach their room, and assigned bedrooms are only to be used as personal sleeping and living quarters of assigned resident (s).
+DCF Residential Care Licensing Standards provide that youth have privacy and that sleeping units cannot be used for other purposes.
+8. Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors Behavioral Support Guidelines All Sections Residential Care Home Licensing Regulations Sec.
 IX TCR Licensing Regulations Sec 9.1 Person-centered planning and participants' rights statements stress privacy and planning for personal preferences; locked perimeter doors are considered a restraint of movement and thus a restriction of rights under the DD Act and if implemented must be done through a Behavioral Support Agreement; locking someone in his or her own room is never permitted.
 Guidance does not indicate who has keys to various settings Behavioral Support Guidelines clarify that restriction of rights includes any use of the caregiver's authority over the individual that interferes with an individual's autonomy, rights, activities, or privacy in ways we usually find unacceptable in consenting relationships.
-Autonomy means doing what you want to do.
-Restrictions of rights include actions which limit activities or civil rights that adults ordinarily expect to exercise.
-Residential Care Home Licensing standards do not specify lockable units.
-TCR licensing regulations do not allow security systems that prevent persons from leaving without permission of the licensing agency.
 Partial - Guidance does not indicate who has keys to various settings Partial - Guidance does not indicate who has keys to various settings Partial - Guidance does not indicate who has keys to various settings Partial - Guidance does not indicate who has keys to various settings N/A